Simone3/SoftwareReleasesHelper/README.md

 - `type`: `JENKINS_BUILD` (required)
 - `name`: action name, it must be unique for all actions (required)
 - `skip-confirmation`: if `true` the util won't prompt for confirmation before running the action (default `false`)
-- `custom-description`: a custom description of the action (optional), value can be [dynamic](#dynamic-value-definitions), if empty a default description will be used
+- `custom-description`: a custom description of the action (optional), if empty a default description will be used
 - `url`: the relative Jenkins URL (required)
 - `parameters`: key-value map of build parameters (optional), values can be [dynamic](#dynamic-value-definitions)